depositar/ckanext-data-depositario/doc_en/user-guide/finding-data.rst

    .. image:: /images/new_preview_1.png

 #.
 Select the "Views" tab in the next page.
 From here you can create new views,
    update or delete existing ones and reorder them.
-Available view plugins are:
+Available view plugins [#]_ are:

+   * Table: Displays a multi-function table view of structured data.

+   * Image: If the resource format is a common image format like PNG, JPEG or GIF, it adds an ``<img>`` tag pointing to the resource URL.
+     You can provide an alternative URL on the edit view form.

+   * Video: Displays a video player for MP4, WebM, and OGG video content.

+   * Audio: Displays an audio player for MP3, WAV, and OGG audio content.

+   * Website: Adds an ``<iframe>`` tag to embed the resource URL.

+   * Text: Displays files in XML, JSON or plain text based formats with the syntax highlighted.

+   * GeoJSON: Renders the GeoJSON file on a map.

+   * Shapefile: Renders the Shapefile on a map.

+   * WMTS: Renders the WMTS (Web Map Tile Service) layers on a map.

-   * Data Explorer: It allows querying, filtering, graphing and mapping data.
+   * Data Explorer [#deprecated-views]_: It allows querying, filtering, graphing and mapping data.

-   * Grid: Displays a filterable, sortable, table view of structured data.
+   * Grid [#deprecated-views]_: Displays a filterable, sortable, table view of structured data.

-   * Map: Shows data stored on the DataStore in an interactive map.
+   * Map [#deprecated-views]_: Shows data stored on the DataStore in an interactive map.
      It supports plotting markers from a pair of latitude / longitude fields or from a field containing a GeoJSON representation of the geometries.

-   * Image: If the resource format is a common image format like PNG, JPEG or GIF, it adds an ``<img>`` tag pointing to the resource URL.

-   * Web page: Adds an ``<iframe>`` tag to embed the resource URL.
+   .. [#] The available view plugins are decided by the resource format.
+   .. [#deprecated-views] The ReclineJS-based view plugins, including Data Explorer,
+      Grid, and Map, will be removed and replaced by DataTables-based Table view plugin in future versions.
+You can still use all of them at present.

+      * Compare with the ReclineJS-based view plugins, Table view plugin has the following features (refer to the `CKAN’s documentation <https://docs.ckan.org/en/2.10/maintaining/data-viewer.html#datatables-view>`_ for more details):

+        * Download filtered records in CSV, TSV, JSON, or XML.
+        * Share saved searches via URLs.
+        * Column Filters
+        * Multi-column sorting
+        * Column Visibility control

+      * Meanwhile, Table view plugin lacks:

+        * Graphing data function
+        * Mapping data function
+        * Chinese search

    .. image:: /images/new_preview_2.png